AdobeDocs/media-analytics.it-IT/help/sdk-implement/setup/set-up-ios.md

    #import "ADBMediaHeartbeatConfig.h"
    ```

-1. Create a `ADBMediaHeartbeatConfig` instance.
+1. Create a  instance.`ADBMediaHeartbeatConfig`

-   This section helps you to understand the `MediaHeartbeat` config parameters, and to set correct config values on your `MediaHeartbeat` instance for accurate tracking.
+   This section helps you to understand the  config parameters, and to set correct config values on your  instance for accurate tracking.`MediaHeartbeat``MediaHeartbeat`

    Esempio `ADBMediaHeartbeatConfig` di inizializzazione: